 Congratulations on choosing 1-DAY ACUVUE® MOIST (etafilcon A) Contact Lenses with UV Blocker for Daily and Extended Wear Frequent Replacement.
 In the 1-DAY ACUVUE® MOIST (etafilcon A) Contact Lenses, a UV absorbing monomer is used to block UV radiation.
 When your prescribed replacement period is over, you simply throw the used lens away and replace it with a new sterile one.
 By replacing your 1-DAY ACUVUE® MOIST (etafilcon A) Contact Lens on a regular basis, lens deposits, which can affect vision and cause irritation and discomfort to the eye, have little chance to build up over time as with conventional lens wear.
 When you discard the lens, you dispose of potential deposit build-up problems.

 1-DAY ACUVUE® MOIST (etafilcon A) Contact Lenses are soft spherical lenses.
-They are made from a "water-loving" (hydrophilic) material that has the ability to absorb water, making the lens soft and flexible.
+They are made with a "water-loving" (hydrophilic) material that has the ability to absorb water, making the lens soft and flexible.
 They differ from other lenses available because of the way they are manufactured.
 Simply put, the multi-patented manufacturing process which took years to perfect, makes 1-DAY ACUVUE® MOIST (etafilcon A) Contact Lens frequent replacement possible.
 Since the lenses are produced identically one after another, you will experience the same excellent comfort and vision, lens after lens after lens.

 The information and instructions contained in this booklet apply only to the 1-DAY ACUVUE® MOIST (etafilcon A) Contact Lens.
 1-DAY ACUVUE® MOIST (etafilcon A) Contact Lenses are intended to be used for daily and extended wear within the VISTAKON(r) planned lens replacement system.
 For your eye health, it is important that the 1-DAY ACUVUE® MOIST (etafilcon A) Contact Lenses be worn only as prescribed by your Eye Care Professional.
 Your Eye Care Professional should be kept fully aware of your medical history.